XtgScorpion/Image-to-ASCII-Convertor/README.md

-# Convert an Image to ASCII
+## Convert an Image to ASCII
 This program converts an image to ASCII text.

-The image can be either locally stored, or online.

-The ASCII text will be a maximum of 300 in length/height.
+The image can be stored locally or online.
+The ASCII text will be a maximum of 300 characters in length/height.